 “This blue planet is our only home and Tibet is its roof.
 The Tibetan plateau needs to be protected, not just for Tibetans, but for the environmental health and sustainability of the entire world.” - Dalai Lama

-Free Tibet is calling for international recognition for Tibet at the UN Climate Change Conference (COP26) in Glasgow in 2020.
+Free Tibet is calling for international recognition for Tibet at the UN Climate Change Conference (COP26) in Glasgow.

 Help us secure a place for Tibet at COP26.
 Sign our petition today and in the autumn we will take your signatures to the Ministers of Foreign Affairs and Environmental Affairs of participating countries.